upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 {{< /expand >}}

-Your Composition sets the explicit values you want to deploy.

 ## Create a Crossplane custom resource definition

 A `definition` is a Crossplane spec that defines the allowed and required resources you want to deploy.

-In this step, create a definition for the composition you created above.
+In this step, create a definition for the composition in the preceding step.
 Think of this as a custom API endpoint.
 You created the composition with all the necessary supporting resources and now your definition highlights all the parameters you need to pass when you deploy.
 Notice the only properties required in this definition are the `region` and the `publicKey` string.
 That's because you explicitly set the other attributes like the `amiId` in the composition.
-Your applications teams and developers don't need to know what AMI to use because you set one that meets your organizations needs.
+Your applications teams and developers don't need to know what `AMI` to use because you set one that meets your organizations needs.

 <!-- vale Google.Will = YES -->